 It is probably bad form to start a blog post with a disclaimer but I feel that it is necessary.
 Let me go on record saying that collectively, teachers are not to blame for the current literacy rates in our country.
 Let me also say that I love, adore, and admire every single college professor (some more than others, of course) that I had as a pre-service teacher.

-My first teaching job was in a first grade classroom.
+My first teaching job was in a first-grade classroom.
 Before school started, I remember asking one teacher, beginning her second year of teaching first grade, how she taught reading.
 Incredulously, this was her reply, “I don’t really know.
 I just read them a lot of stories, do a lot of fun activities and somehow, they just get it.
-It’s like watching magic happen.
+It’s like watching the magic happen.
 It’s really fun.”
 Since I had graduated with a reading endorsement, I knew enough to know that there was more to it than that.
 I learned a lot in college about teaching children to love and comprehend reading and how to manage reading time in the classroom but I realized pretty quickly that I wasn’t taught how to teach children to actually decode the words on the page.
 During that first year of teaching, I started to see my students’ excitement for reading decrease as they began to realize their struggles to read independently.
 I guess you could say the “reading magic” in my classroom became a disappearing act (go ahead, roll your eyes).

 I will forever be grateful to the researchers who dedicated such large amounts of time analyzing the multitude of research studies that resulted in the National Reading Panel (NRP) report (NICHD, 2000).
 More than anything else, that report helped me solve the problem I was having teaching my students to decode.
 By reading the research report I learned what explicit, sequential, systematic phonics instruction was and effective ways to deliver the instruction.
 Most importantly, the “magic” and excitement my students had previously associated with reading returned as they became proficient decoders.
 As a side note, up to that point I had been using a phonics program that claimed to be systematic, sequential, and explicit but when I read the NRP report, I realized that it wasn’t adequate (even though the front of the teacher’s manual made the claim that it was aligned with NRP findings).
-The NRP report supplied the knowledge that I needed to modify what I was doing in the classroom until I found a program that was aligned with the findings.
+The NRP report supplied the knowledge that I needed to modify what I was doing in the classroom until I found an elementary reading program that was aligned with the findings.

 It is interesting that, as a teacher, when I encountered a problem as basic as teaching students to decode I turned to sources outside of what I learned in college.
 It is also significant to note that I graduated in the spring of 2001.
 A full year after the report had been published.
 I wasn’t taught anything about the report in my reading endorsement classes.
 The sad truth seems to be that many of us are not taught in college what we need to know to teach reading.